prabhrajsingh/Internship/README.md

-A feedback link where a user can give his ideas/suggestion for the betterment of the company
+A feedback link where a user can give his/her ideas for the betterment of the company